-iMX350's WEB interface is composed of different screen elements which are used to get input from user and/or to display output.
+MicroRAPTOR's WEB interface is composed of different screen elements which are used to get input from user and/or to display output.
 These screen elements are Text Fields, Option Buttons, Check Boxes, Combo Boxes, Buttons, Text Areas, and Lists.

 - Web User Interface facilitates new and inexperienced users to create the basic routing and security functions, quickly and effectively.
-Advanced configuration options can be set only through the CLI. - A field entry with a symbol displayed in a Web screen, denotes that it is a mandatory field. - A drop-down list (as shown below) specifies that the selected LED slot is displayed in all Web screens.
+Advanced configuration options can be set only through the CLI. - A field entry with a symbol displayed in a Web screen, denotes that it is a mandatory field.